 4. Say yes.

 Sometimes it’s easy to say no without really thinking about the request.
-Give your teens some freedom, let them take (reasonable) risks, and give them a chance to make their own choices.
+Give your teens some freedom to make choices about the negotiables.
+Let them take (reasonable) risks.
+Give them a chance to make their own choices (and even mistakes) as often as possible.

 5. Say no.